Table of Contents

 -Factorial

-And as another reference, here is how to use a log-derivative to generate a finite translation:
+And as another reference, here is how to use a log-derivative to generate infinitesimal and finite translations:

 The last line is just the Fundamental Theorem of Calculus for the log-derivative: